neburtron/Lord-Game/README.md

 ### Other features I'm not doing right now, but at some point probably.

-add 4-5 additional prompts to prompts.json so there's about 10, plus the first one, and maybe the second one, or last one W the demon, so there's 10 pretty standard examples.
+add 4-5 additional prompts to prompts.json so there's about 10, plus the first one, and maybe the second one, or last one W the demon, because they're gonna be used for telling the LLM what format to write in and those might convince it to do stuff like paralize the player + say it's the end of the day in the middle.

 A command for until GUI is setup: print turn - print json like that made from Value_Evaluation.py.

 Later into development, I want to move over to something with a GUI.
 Not for some time though